emaloney/MBToolbox/BuildControl/docs/api-doc-overview.md

 The `MBFilesystemCache` implements an age-based expiration mechanism, but the class also provides ample hooks for subclasses to supply alternate implementations.

+### Thread-Local Storage

+[The `MBThreadLocalStorage` class](Classes/MBThreadLocalStorage.html) provides an interface for safely sharing thread-local storage among unrelated units of code.

+To prevent key clashes between different code using thread-local storage, values are accessed by specifying the requesting `Class`.
+Classes can store multiple values by providing an additional key string for each value.

+The `MBThreadLocalStorage` class also provides methods that allow treating thread-local storage as a lock-free cache.
+Objects that are expensive to create, such as `NSDateFormatter` instances, can be cached in thread-local storage without incurring the locking overhead required by a shared object cache like `MBThreadsafeCache`.

 ### Regular Expressions

 To simplify working with regular expressions, the Mockingbird Toolbox provides [an `NSString` class extension](Categories/NSString+MBRegex.html) and [an `NSMutableString` class extension](Categories/NSMutableString+MBRegex.html) to help create, manipulate, and execute regular expressions.